scvolabs/scvolabs-website/index.md

 We believe everybody has something to contribute, so we're focusing on how [platform thinking](http://www.wired.com/2014/01/platform-thinking-approach-innovation/) can redefine social problems and make radical new solutions possible.

-We know that the best way to make change happen is to stop talking and start doing.
-So we're developing exciting new digital projects with huge potential to do good.
+We know that the best way to make change happen is to stop talking and start doing, so we're developing some exciting new digital projects with huge potential to do good.
+Our first projects are currently in stealth mode whilst we take the first steps on design and prototyping.

 ### How we work